 “Who, Mr. Femi?”
 Idara asked.

-“The driver from the Electronics department, he is to be driving me around at nights like this, did Fayose not tell him?”
+“The driver from the Electronics department.
+He ought to drive me around during nights like this.
+Did Fayose not tell him?”

 “I don’t know sir,” she said calmly.

 “Start going, I will direct you,” he said quietly and Idara drove carefully out of the company premises.

 His phone rang again and he put it off.
 His other phone rang and when he saw that it was Tanna, he picked the call.